- February 16, 2018

 Hurt in a Car Accident?
 Contact Neale & Fhima Personal Injury Attorneys

 Being injured in a car accident is a stressful experience.
 Whether you are the victim of a hit and run, rear-end crash, parking lot accident, side-impact crash or failure-to-yield accident, you may be entitled to compensation for your injuries.
+If you’ve been in a side-impact car accident and need legal assistance, consider contacting a side-impact car accident lawyer to help you navigate your legal rights and options.
 You could be entitled to compensation for pain and suffering, lost wages and more.
 For a complimentary consultation about your case, please contact us at Neale & Fhima by calling 949-661-1007.